custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 0.9.4
+# Changes in 0.9.5

-- Added support for CGG1 with encryption.
-Some CGG1 sensors seem to transmit encrypted bluetooth advertisements.
-This release adds support for these sensors, but you will need to add your encryption_key to your configuration.
-- Fix in error handling with multiple hci interfaces.
+- Added support for Xiaomi Smart Water Leak Sensor (SJWS01LM).
+Note that this sensor requires an encryption key.

 {% endif %}